Welcome to Babyproductsmom

 I’m on a mission: To help you buy the best for your baby (and your lifestyle) without necessarily spending a bundle (though sometimes it does pays not to skimp).

+I’m a certified car seat technician and a writer.
 I use my journalism skills to research products so you don’t have to.

 I’m now the author of 10 books, including two more about baby products: Save Dollars on Diapers and Save a Bundle: 50+ Ways to Save Big on Baby Gear.
 I also write about saving money, medicine, health and nutrition for books, leading consumer magazines and websites and I appear on TV as a spokesperson for baby brands I believe in.
-I regularly appear on TV and radio networks as a spokesperson to help consumers make informed shopping decisions.
+I appear on TV and radio networks as a spokesperson to help consumers make informed shopping decisions.
 I have been a guest on Today and a baby safety expert on the Discovery Channel’s Make Room for Baby.

 Here’s a segment I did in 2021 on Inside Edition on stuffed animals.
 Who knew plush toys were such germ magnets?